powsybl/powsybl-core/docs/data/datasources.md

 ## Principles

 Datasources are Java-objects used to facilitate I/O operations around PowSyBl.
-It allows users to read and write files
+It allows users to read and write files.
+It is for example used by Importers during Network imports when using `Network.read()` methods.

 ## Types of datasources